alc260/HealthyRidePGH/README.md

 342887, Fifth Ave & S Dithridge St
 342882, Fifth Ave & S Bouquet St
 ```
 Note that the output starts on a new line and that the station_id is separated by the name of the station using a comma and a space.
-You should return one station per line, sorted in increasing distance from the provided lat/long coordinates (i.e., first one is the closest).
+One station is returned per line, sorted in increasing distance from the provided lat/long coordinates (i.e., first one is the closest).

-In order to compute the distance, you can use the following function:
+In order to compute the distance, the following function was used:

 ```
 from math import cos, asin, sqrt